 Two tracks are provided for satisfying the mandatory requirements for all certified homes, Exhibit 2.
-Track A - HVAC Grading utilizes ANSI / RESNET / ACCA / ICC Std.
-310 13, a standard for grading the installation of HVAC systems.
+Track A - HVAC Grading utilizes ANSI / RESNET / ACCA / ICC 310 4312, a standard for grading the installation of HVAC systems.
 Track B - HVAC Credential utilizes an HVAC contractor credentialed by an EPA-recognized H-QUITO.
 Either track may be selected, but all requirements within that track must be satisfied for the home to be certified.

-Exhibit 2: Mandatory Requirements for All Certified Homes
+Exhibit 2: Mandatory Requirements for All Certified Homes --- --

-Party Responsible Mandatory Requirements Requirements Applicable to Trac ck A & B Rater Completion of SFNH National Rater Design Review Checklist, Version 3 / 3.1 / 3.2 Completion of SFNH National Rater Field Checklist, Version 3 / 3.1 / 3.2 Builder Completion of SFNH National Water- Management Mgmt.
-System Builder- Requirements Reqs. , Version 3 / 3.1 / 3.2 Requirements Only Applicable to o Track A - HVAC Grading 13 HVAC System Designer Completion of an HVAC design report compliant with ANSI / RESNET / ACCA / ICC Std.
-310, plus the ENERGY STAR SFNH / MFNC National HVAC Design Supplement to Std.
+Party Responsible Mandatory Requirements Requirements Applicable to Track A & B Rater Completion of SFNH National Rater Design Review Checklist, Version 3 / 3.1 / 3.2 Completion of SFNH National Rater Field Checklist, Version 3 / 3.1 / 3.2 Builder Completion of SFNH National Water Mgmt.
+System Builder Reqs., Version 3 / 3.1 / 3.2 Requirements Only Applicable to Track A - HVAC Grading ^{43_12} HVAC System Designer Completion of an HVAC design report compliant with ANSI / RESNET / ACCA / ICC 310, plus the SFNH / MFNC National HVAC Design Supplement to Std.
 310 for Dwellings & Units, All Versions.
-HVAC Installing Contractor None.
-While the HVAC contractor plays a critical role in properly installing and commissioning a system, the Rater is the party responsible for assessing its installation quality in accordance with ANSI / RESNET / ACCA / ICC Std.
-310. Requirements Only Applicable to o Track B - HVAC Credential HVAC System Designer Completion of SFNH National HVAC Design Report, Version 3 / 3.1 / 3.2 HVAC Installing Contractor Completion of SFNH National HVAC Commissioning Checklist, Version 3 / 3.1 / 3.2
+HVAC Installing Contractor • None.
+While the HVAC contractor plays a critical role in properly installing and commissioning a system, the Rater is the party responsible for assessing its installation quality. per in accordance with ANSI / RESNET / ACCA / ICC 310.
+However, the installing contractor may be required to provide documentation to support the Rater's assessment (e.g., regarding the refrigerant system).
+Requirements Only Applicable to Track B - HVAC Credential HVAC System Designer Completion of SFNH National HVAC Design Report, Version 3 / 3.1 / 3.2 HVAC Installing Contractor Completion of SFNH National HVAC Commissioning Checklist, Version 3 / 3.1 / 3.2